EssadikElmangoug/Eden-AI/docs/CONTRIBUTING.md

-# Contributing to A.I.GLCND
+# Contributing to Eden AI

 🚀 **Welcome, Contributors!** 🚀

-Your interest in contributing to A.I.GLCND is greatly appreciated.
+Your interest in contributing to Eden AI is greatly appreciated.
 This document is here to guide you through the process, ensuring your contributions enhance the project effectively.
-Let's make A.I.GLCND even better, together!
+Let's make Eden AI even better, together!

 ## 📌 Key Points

-### 🦙 Ollama vs. A.I.GLCND
+### 🦙 Ollama vs. Eden AI

-It's crucial to distinguish between Ollama and A.I.GLCND:
+It's crucial to distinguish between Ollama and Eden AI:

-- **A.I.GLCND** focuses on providing an intuitive and responsive web interface for chat interactions.
+- **Eden AI** focuses on providing an intuitive and responsive web interface for chat interactions.
 - **Ollama** is the underlying technology that powers these interactions.

 If your issue or contribution pertains directly to the core Ollama technology, please direct it to the appropriate [Ollama project repository](https://ollama.com/).
-A.I.GLCND's repository is dedicated to the web interface aspect only.
+Eden AI's repository is dedicated to the web interface aspect only.

 ### 🚨 Reporting Issues